danlentz/printv/README.md

 progn.
 Further, the special keywords that control these typographic features are user-configurable (see CONFIGURABLES, below).

-The following are a few examples which illustrate a few PRINTV's which use the thin and thick rule features, which we hearafter refer to as "major-separator" and "minor-separator" for consistency with the implementation code:
+The following are a few examples which illustrate some PRINTV's that use the thin and thick rule features, hearafter referred to as "major-separators" and "minor-separators" for consistency with the implementation code:

     (printv :hr "Section 1." :hr)